Credit Guide and Privacy Statement

 Loan Contracts such as Home Loans, Investment Property Loans

-Upfront commission payable by lenders in relation to home loans and investment property loans is calculated as a percentage of the loan amount and is generally in the range of 0.00%and 1% of the loan amount.
-It is usually paid after settlement of the loan.
+Upfront commission payable by lenders in relation to home loans and investment property loans is calculated as a percentage of the loan amount and is generally in the range of 0.00%and 1%of the loan amount.
+It is usually paid after the settlement of the loan.

 Trail commission payable by lenders in relation to home loans and investment property loans is generally calculated regularly (monthly, quarterly, bi-monthly or annually) on the outstanding loan balance and is paid in arrears.
 The trail commission payable by lenders is generally in the range of 0% per annum and 0.33%per annum of the outstanding loan amount.